Visiting Professor and Research Affiliate

 Introduction: An Analysis of Individual Components in Larger Systems

 Cloud and Molecular Aesthetics, via a collection of essays, reflects upon the relationship between the small and the very large.
 Offering varied perspectives and conceptual approaches, this carefully curated collection analyzes the complexity of contemporary society specific to aesthetic endeavors that use scientific and digital frameworks as a means of relevant expression and critical examination.
-This volume—inspired by aesthetic intellectual paradigms and scientific interpretations of the words ‘cloud’ and ‘molecular’—presents conceptualizations that are not solely related and restricted to scientific and aesthetic endeavors but also to a socio-political understanding of reality and its visual representation.
+This volume—inspired by aesthetic intellectual paradigms and scientific interpretations of the words ‘cloud’ and ‘molecular’—presents conceptualizations that are not solely related and restricted to scientific and aesthetic endeavors but also to socio-political understandings of reality and its visual representation.

-Emerging from a conversation between Lanfranco Aceti, Director of Operational and Curatorial Research and Editor in Chief of the Leonardo Electronic Almanac (MIT Press), and Paul Thomas, the director of the Transdisciplinary [CAC] Imaging Conference, this thematic collection of essays was conceived as a contemporary aesthetic survey of the words cloud and molecular.
+Emerging from a conversation between Lanfranco Aceti, Director of Operational and Curatorial Research and Editor in Chief of the Leonardo Electronic Almanac (MIT Press), and Paul Thomas, the director of the Transdisciplinary Imaging Conference, this thematic collection of essays was conceived as a contemporary aesthetic survey of the words cloud and molecular surveying unconventional interpretations from interdisciplinary fields.
 The initial exchange between Aceti and Thomas led to two different events: 1) a conference that took place at the Pera Museum in Istanbul from June 26 to June 28, 2014, under the aegis of Sabanci University and Kasa Gallery; and 2) an exhibition titled The Small Infinite at the John Hansard Gallery, curated by Lanfranco Aceti and Vince Dziekan, which explored aesthetic interpretations of the relationship between representations of the infinitesimally small and immense grandiosity. “‘The Small Infinite’ looked at how minuscule blocks of material, time and emotion can build up to a totality and, likewise, how we can zoom in ad infinitum from the wide world to its constituent parts.”

 In writing this introduction, my mind has gone back over and over again to the events that have taken place in Istanbul, and Turkey more generally, since days of that conference.
 As personal vicissitudes intertwine with larger schema, the observance and subsequent distraction of their movements as collective swarms of molecules, animals, or people allows us to all too easily discount or totally ignore the individual role each contributor plays.
 It is like observing a sky full of clouds within which we recognize the larger patterns but are somehow unwilling or unable to gain a deeper understanding of the singular minute parts and of the forces that affect them.